Eventually, Aomi runs aground—in the Antarctic, of all places.

 Can I reach the Antarctic continent without running aground again in this sea of sparse information?

-I jot down my worries in Aomi's logbook, then fall asleep in my cold bed.
+I put my worries down in Aomi’s logbook, then fall asleep in my cold berth.

 Hi!
 Any questions or suggestions about the content are greatly appreciated.